adaptyteam/AdaptySDK-iOS/README.md

 ## License

-Adapty is available under the GNU license.
+Adapty is available under the MIT license.
 [See LICENSE](https://github.com/adaptyteam/AdaptySDK-iOS/blob/master/LICENSE) for details.